JGRennison/OpenTTD-patches/README.md

 * Prevent road vehicles from being stopped on level crossings.
 * Add setting to enable improved level crossing safety.
 * Trains break down after colliding with a road vehicle.
+* Only show level crossing overlay sprites on the outsides of multi-track crossings when using both adjacent and safer crossings settings.

 #### Bridges and Tunnels